Tides of Tadoussac.com Marées de Tadoussac

 Sydney Waldron Williams 1899 - 1972

-Sydney Williams was born in Quebec City on the September 16, 1899, and was the fourth child of Bishop Lennox Waldron Williams and Caroline Annie Rhodes.
+Sydney Williams was born in Quebec City in 1899 and was the fourth child of Bishop Lennox Waldron Williams and Caroline Annie Rhodes.
 Sydney had an older brother James (Jimmy) who died at the battle of the Somme in 1916 and older sisters Mary and Gertrude.

-After graduation, Sydney worked for the Laurentide Paper Company in Grand-Mere between 1923 and 1927.
+After graduation, Sydney worked for the Laurentide Paper Company in Grand Mere between 1923 and 1927.
 He then decided to follow in the footsteps of so many of his ancestors by pursuing a degree in theology at Bishop’s University (1927-1929).
-He was ordained a deacon in May 1929, and then priest in 1930, by his father Bishop Lennox Williams at the cathedral in Quebec City.
+He was ordained a deacon in May 1929, and then a priest in 1930, by his father Bishop Lennox Williams at the cathedral in Quebec City.

 “His many friends knew him as a man of understanding and wit, and he is also remembered by a great many people for his help in times of their trouble.
 His strong faith and deep understanding enabled him to give both spiritual and practical comfort.”

-Sports were always a great interest of Sydney and as a young man he was a member of the Bishop’s University hockey and basketball teams.
+Sports were always a great interest of Sydney and as a young man, he was a member of the Bishop’s University hockey and basketball teams.
 Sydney was also a great marksman and won many prizes for target shooting.
-He was a member of the Rifle Team at both RMC and McGill University.
-Later in life he is reputed to have taught the police in Shawinigan how to shoot.
+He was a member of the Rifle Team at both RMC and McGill University and started the gun club in Shawinigan.
+Later in life, he taught the police in Shawinigan how to shoot.
 He used this skill in retirement when he could often be found shooting rats at the dump in Tadoussac.